 - Take time to visit with the artists around World Showcase.
 Watch them paint and chat with them!
 If art interests your tadpoles, this is a truly unique opportunity to show them where their creativity can take them.
 We love seeing Lily inspired to make her own giant dreamcatcher, and Tad excited to go home and paint his favorite "Star Wars" character.

 - Share your snacks!
 Many of the festival flavors are quite unique and rich.
 Some flavors may be too intense to indulge in a full serving of yourself.
 Sample around the world and split, sip and savor flavors among your frog squad.
 This is the perfect way to introduce your little ones to exciting new ingredients and teach them about culture.

 - Check out your usual food stops, such as Refreshment Outpost and Fife & Drum for more special Epcot International Festival of the Arts food and beverages.

 - Find unique Festival merchandise, special pins and more in the Festival Showplace and around the park.
 As always, we recommend creating a "wishlist" throughout the day and picking up all of your sought-after items at the Festival Showplace (inside the Odyssey building) on your way out.
 You'll find the best selection here!

-This Festival isn't over until the Fat Lady sings ... and in this case, that will be me Feb.
-25 after I'm stuffed with this delicious food.
 We can't wait to see what's in store for the festival in 2020.
 Have a question about the Epcot International Festival of the Arts?
 Ask away in comments, and then hop over to purchase discount Disney World tickets.